astynax/pyrofi/README.md

 [![PyPI](https://img.shields.io/pypi/v/pyrofi.svg)](https://pypi.org/project/pyrofi/)
 [![wemake-python-styleguide](https://img.shields.io/badge/style-wemake-000000.svg)](https://github.com/wemake-services/wemake-python-styleguide)

 PyRofi wraps [Rofi](https://github.com/davatorium/rofi) and helps you to build the hierarchical menus with neat navigation.
+You can also use te [Wofi](https://hg.sr.ht/~scoopta/wofi) as the "backend".

 ### Installation

-Just `python3 -m pip install --update --user pyrofi` (requires Python `^3.6`).
+Make sure that you have the Rofi or the Wofi installed.
+Then just `python3 -m pip install --update --user pyrofi` (requires Python `^3.6`).

 ### Example